 When not helping patients and clients, she loves reading, spending time outdoors, and takes every opportunity to ride her motorcycle; a relaxing hobby she has enjoyed since she was 21 years old.

 Samantha shares her home with Baby Kitty who is convinced she’s a dog, and thinks it’s perfectly normal to "bark" at passing cars or joggers.

 After working as a nursing home cook for 17 years Sheila knew it was time to follow her passion for helping animals.
 In June of 2018 she enrolled in the veterinary technology program at Stautzenberger College, the fist step to becoming a registered veterinary technician.

 Sheila joined the Pet Med Clinic family in August of 2019.
 She loves interacting with all the pets and pet parents that visit the clinic.
 She truly enjoys the education aspect of veterinary medicine and being able to make a difference in each patients life.

-Originally from Elyria, she now resides in Lorain with her sons Sterling and Silas.
+She resides in Elyria with her sons Sterling and Silas.
 They share their home with 5 cat "Friends;" Phoebe, Monica, Chandler, Joey, and Rachael.